-The gold is mostly not about wealth, or luxury, it means holy, the whole new Jerusalem is the holy dwelling of God.
+This gold is mostly not about wealth, or luxury, it is the metal of God's presence, it means the whole new Jerusalem is the holy dwelling of God.
 And remember that the holy city is not an actual city, it is the bride of the Lamb, that is, the city is simply that great crowd of believers praising God, the holy dwelling of God.
 The gold means the dwelling place of God.

-Cube - the Holy of Holies, the Most Holy Place, at one end of the tabernacle, is actually a cube.
-It is ten cubits long and wide and high, that is, about 15 feet long and wide and high.
+The Holy of Holies is a Cube - The Holy of Holies, the Most Holy Place, at one end of the tabernacle, was actually a cube.
+It was ten cubits long and wide and high, that is, about 15 feet long and wide and high.
 When Solomon built the temple in Jerusalem, he modeled it after the tabernacle, only bigger.